DURHAM, N.C. -- There’s only one undefeated basketball team left in Division I -- and it’s the Duke women.

 The setback against UConn aside, the Blue Devils have been feeling pretty good about themselves recently.

 This is the fifth time they have started the season at least 15-0 since 2002-03.
-It’s the second time McCallie has taken a perfect start this deep into January, and the juniors on this team were freshmen the last time it happened.

 The current team has just one senior -- post player Allison Vernerey -- and is more reliant on its offense than the defense-driven group in 2010-11.